-The following table contains data regarding officers that have been the subject of a complaint, during the time period of 1/1/21-12/31/21 based on allegations outlining possible violations related to the Texas Racial Profiling Law.
+The following table contains data regarding officers that have been the subject of a complaint, during the time period of 1/1/23-12/31/23 based on allegations outlining possible violations related to the Texas Racial Profiling Law.
 The final disposition of the case is also included.

-A check above indicates that the Waco Police Department has not received any complaints, on any members of its police force, for having violated the Texas Racial Profiling Law during the time period of 1/1/21-12/31/21.
+A check above indicates that the Waco Police Department has not received any complaints, on any members of its police services, for having violated the Texas Racial Profiling Law during the time period of 1/1/23-12/31/23.